Caring for your toys

 4. Clean your toys after use.
 A wipe down with a damp cloth or wet wipe is usually enough to keep it in good condition, provided it is not exposed to any body fluids.

-6. Do not store your toys under weight, always store them either hanging, or upright for best results.
+6. Do not store your toys under weight, always store them either hanging, on top of something soft, or upright for best results.
 Storing them under weight will almost definitely cause damage and bending in the materials.

 7. If you have a toy with a graphic or design on one face, especially if diamantes have been applied, it is highly recommended that you only impact with the blank side of the toy in order to prolong the life of the design.